Unionville, winners of the 2007 Jan E. Wendland

 of which can be tough on your legs, especially on a hard court.

-You have to play golf for hours just to hit the ball eighty or ninety
+pedaling.
+You have to play golf for hours just to hit the ball

-times; you can get that much action in a half-hour of bike polo.
+eighty or ninety times; you can get that much action in a half-hour

 The French and Canadian teams prior to their semi-final match